PsyTeachR/reprores-v2/inst/book/05-joins.md

 # Data Relations {#joins}

 <img src="images/memes/joins.png" class="meme right"
      alt="3-panel meme.
-1: dog looks at a baby in a chair, text reads 'An SQL query goes into a bar, walks up to two tables and asks...'; 2: baby looks at dog, text reads 'Can I join you?'; 3: dog and baby look at camera, no text">
+1: dog looks at a baby in a chair, text reads 'An SQL query goes into a bar, walks up to two tables and asks...'; 2: baby looks at dog, text reads 'Can I join you?'; 3: dog and baby look at camera, no text" />

 ## Learning Objectives {#ilo-joins}